-There are other kinds of bets, like BTTS and Win tips, and these often involve match goals and picking a team to win.
+There are other kinds of bets, like BTTS and Win tips, and these often involve match goals and picking a side to win.
 A BTTS and win accumulator can give you a very high odds longshot.
 See the picture below:

-These popular bets can be placed on many betting sites, can be quite a high risk, but come with a lot of rewards because picking a winning team in a goal-fest with BTTS can often add a lot to the total value of your bet.
+These popular bets can be placed on many betting sites, can be quite a high risk, but come with a lot of rewards because picking a winning side in a goal-fest with BTTS can often add a lot to the total value of your bet.

 Also, tying in match goals with a BTTS bet can add value, though this often doesn’t add much.
-Most people tend not to bet on a “No” result in a BTTS bet (so at least one team remaining goalless), so the Over 2.5 Match Goals & Yes for BTTS bet often does not have particularly good odds in comparison.
+Most people tend not to bet on a “No” result in a BTTS bet (so at least one side remaining goalless), so the Over 2.5 Match Goals & Yes for BTTS bet often does not have particularly good odds in comparison.

 Here the increase is from 1.57 to 1.80.
 Not worth it to some people because for the BTTS part to land, the game has to be at minimum 1-1, so only a 3rd goal would be needed.
 Picking a result and BTTS is often more comfortable and more reliable than taking the risk by adding a total amount of goals to the BTTS bet.